Build a Code Review MCP Stack That Actually Works

 When to Use This Stack

-- You are an open-source maintainer receiving more PRs than you can review manually.
-The stack triages PRs by identifying the ones that need your attention versus the ones that are straightforward.
+- Open-source maintainer receiving more PRs than you can review manually -- triage which ones need your attention

 Getting Started

-You do not need all five servers to start getting value.
-Begin with the combination that addresses your biggest review pain point:
+Begin with the combination that addresses your biggest pain point:

-- Reviewing PRs in isolation without codebase context?
-GitHub MCP plus Filesystem MCP.
+- Reviewing PRs without codebase context?
+GitHub MCP + Filesystem MCP.

 - Missing behavioral regressions?
 Add Playwright MCP.